 - Mobile-first build and QA.
 Test on a real phone, not Chrome DevTools.
 Tap every button, fill every form, scroll every gallery.
 The friction you feel is the friction your customers feel.

 - Schema markup that names what you actually do.
-LocalBusiness + Service + FAQ schema.
+LocalBusiness + Service + FAQ schema where supported by visible content.
 Service types named specifically (“Emergency Pipe Repair”, not “Plumbing”).
 AreaServed listing the towns you really cover.

 - Map Pack operational hygiene.
-Fully built-out GBP, consistent NAP across citations, real review responses, geo-tagged photos from real job sites uploaded weekly.
+Fully built-out GBP, consistent NAP across citations, real review responses, fresh photos from real job sites uploaded weekly.

 Technical SEO is not a one-time project.
-It is an ongoing commitment to site health, content relevance, and local signal strength.
-The businesses that treat it that way are the ones that dominate local search year after year.
+It is an ongoing commitment to site health, content relevance, and accurate local information.
+It supports sustainable discoverability; it does not promise a particular rank.

-If you want a snapshot of where your current site stands on these four, the free Lighthouse audit covers the technical side in about 30 seconds.
-The Map Pack side takes a human read — text us your URL through /contact and we’ll send back specifics.
+If you want a snapshot of where your current site stands on these four, the free Lighthouse audit covers the technical side.
+The Map Pack side benefits from a human review of the real business facts, service area, and customer journey.